AriFordsham/lens-wiki/Derivation.md

 mapped = sets fmap
 ```

-If is trivial then to check that
+It is trivial then to check that

 ```haskell
 fmap = mapOf mapped